-Summertime: the heat, the longer days, the vacations, the beach, the relaxation …. the depression.
+Summertime depression is real.
+The heat, the longer days, the vacations, the beach, the relaxation.
 The expectation that you’re supposed to be having a great time – but you’re not – can create stress and overwhelm.

 It’s Seasonal Affective Disorder (SAD) in the reverse, and the CDC estimates that 10% of the population exhibits signs of summer depression such as loss of appetite, trouble sleeping and avoiding social interactions.

 Summer Stressors: Things that stress us in the winter differ from summer stressors.
 The oppressive heat almost requires certain clothing, however, being self-conscious about summer attire can cause embarrassment and keep us out of social circles.
 The heat can mess with our sleep patterns, too.
 Being too hot and sticky does not promote restful, rejuvenating sleep.
 Unlike in the winter when you can just add another blanket, in the summer there’s only so much you can take off and once you’re naked and still hot… sleep can be elusive.